codinglinde/codinglinde/README.md

 ## 🎯 Goals ##
 * Graduate from my Masters course 🎓
-* Contribute to code which will be used globally 📱
+* Contribute to codes in software which will be used globally 📱
 * Find my niche within development ⌨️
 * Keep on improving my coding skills 🚀